bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

 Description:
 Sets display source.
-The options are be ACQ, `LCK`, or PRO.
+The options are be ACQ, LCK, or PRO.

 # W
 ---